From disbelief to wonderment

 This is not seen as very large groups of people, but as a steady flow of probably mainly adult male adventurers and seekers, sometimes from far away, to seek the miraculous.
 It were the roaming European cosmologists who’s mind was set on seeing these rumoured sea and sky scapes and the man-made wonders of the world in their natural setting under these same skies, close to the northern circling stars, and among these gentle hills; set on experiencing a union with the universe, the divine, or on finding a fabled land.
 The people of the Stone Age were not different from those today who travel far to visit famous or holy places, not everyone does it, but a substantial amount of people do.
 The urge in us to travel, to hike, to become one with nature, is a deep nostalgia for the spiritual harmony of the old days, the Stone Age, when freedom was everywhere; travelling is good for the mind and connects us to those halcyon days of total freedom, where we come from and still long for.

 The night sky is near and bright in Orkney and sometimes there are the Northern Light, rare circular rainbows or solar glories, at all times a profusion of ‘ordinary’ rainbows often revealing their full double rainbow ring.
 Because of the moisture saturated air from the breakers and the low clouds, all are atmospheric features that make the place unique in natural marvels in ancient Europe and a fertile ground for myths and legends.
-So those, even on the continent, who were inclined towards science and cosmology would travel to the then renowned centres of knowledge as the Boyne valley and onwards to the west and north of Scotland (Callanish, Caithness, Orkney) where the views were unsurpassed and well-known bright stars of the North, like the Big Dipper were near and clearly visible circling a closer pole star.
+So those, even on the continent, who were inclined towards science and cosmology would travel to the then renowned centres of knowledge as the Boyne valley and onwards to the west and north of Scotland (Callanish, Caithness, Orkney) where the views were unsurpassed and well-known bright stars of the North, like the Big Dipper were near and clearly visible circling a then closer pole star.

-Orkney was at the edge of the world in the ancient lore.
+Orkney was at the ‘Edge of the world’ in the ancient lore.

 I have come to believe that we tend to grossly underestimate the knowledge and intellectual skill of our early ancestry.
 May be we are confronted here with a science of the subtle powers of the earth, the heavens and, most of all, the human mind, powers scientists cannot even dream of understanding today, because they go beyond numbers and instruments; scientists live in total disregard of the powers of the mind; in an alarmingly ‘sceptical’ state of mind, completely oblivious to the ‘miraculous’.

-The picture I paint, very well fits a culture that would have been centred on science and the measurement of time, that is, in those days, on laying down the rules of the universe in numbers and geometries, as we still do today.
+The picture I paint very well fits a culture that would have been centred on science and the measurement of time, that is, in those days, on laying down the rules of the universe in numbers and geometries, as we still do today.

 The birth of scientific cosmology